-The elbow is the visible hinge joint where the upper arm articulates with the lower arm, made up of the humerus, ulna and radius bones.
+The elbow is the visible hinge joint where the upper arm articulates with the lower arm, it is made up of the humerus, ulna and radius bones.

 Elbow range of motion includes flexion, extension, supination, pronation and neutral position.